-We know, we know...halo rings were a big trend in 2018.
+We know, we know…halo rings were a big engagement ring trend in 2018.
 However, the popularity of this gorgeous setting is not slowing down.
 And we think we know a few reasons why it will continue to be one of the most popular engagement ring trends in 2019 and beyond.

 For starters, this ring style allows for a LOT of diamonds… and who doesn’t want more sparkle?
 Adding a brilliant halo to any solitaire style ring will always bring more radiance.
 With a gorgeous center stone and an outline of smaller diamonds, a halo setting can make the carat size of your center diamond appear much larger than it actually is!
 It also works great with any shape of ring, whether it is round, oval, or pear.
 You can never go wrong with a halo.

 3. Colored Bands & Stackable Rings

 At this year’s People’s Choice Awards, Camila Mendes even rocked this stunning 5.01c Clean Origin pink lab-grown diamond with a matching rose gold band.
 The diamond was dubbed the most remarkable synthetic diamonds that the Gemological Institute of America has ever tested (not to toot our own horns or anything…).